Shades of purple: Electric purple: 2000s

 This color, electric purple, is precisely halfway between violet and magenta and thus fits the artistic definition of purple.

 Using additive colors such as those on computer screens, it is possible to create a much brighter purple than with pigments where the mixing subtracts frequencies from the component primary colors.
-The equivalent color on a computer to the pigment color red-violet shown above would be this electric purple, i.e. the much brighter purple you can see reproduced on the screen of a computer.
+The equivalent color on a computer to the pigment color red-violet shown above would be this electric purple, i.e. the much brighter purple reproduced on the screen of a computer.
 This color is pure purple conceived as computer artists conceive it, as the color on the color wheel halfway between color wheel violet and electric magenta.
 Thus, electric purple is the purest and brightest purple that it is possible to display on a computer screen.
 Its RGB code is (191, 0, 255).

 An old name for this color, used by Robert Ridgway in his 1912 book on color nomenclature, Color Standards and Color Nomenclature, is true purple.

-Computer web color purples
+Web colors

 Purple (HTML/CSS color) (patriarch)

 This purple used in HTML and CSS actually is deeper and has a more reddish hue (#800080) than the X11 color purple shown below as purple (X11 color) (#A020F0), which is bluer and brighter.
 This is one of the very few clashes between web and X11 colors.

 This color may be called HTML/CSS purple.
 It seems likely that this color was chosen as the web color purple because its hue is exactly halfway between red and blue and its value is exactly halfway between white and black.

 A traditional name sometimes used for this tone of purple is patriarch.
 The first recorded use of patriarch as a color name in English was in 1925.